Lorenzo-Olivar/NoteBooker/README.md

 ## Description

-My motivation for this project was to make an easy way to generate logos in case I need help kickstarting any ideas for branding logos in the future!
+My motivation for making this project was to make an application to track my tasks and notes.
-With this project, all I have to do is answer 4 easy questions and I have a starting point for a simple logo design to be used as is or to be modified.
+I find myself writing things down constantly throughout the day so I don't forget.
-With this project, I learned how SVGs work and I was able to render code stored as template literals to fast track making SVGs.
+Now that I built this application, I'll have a better way to lead an efficient and organized life!

 ## Table of Contents (Optional)